Boötes: Meteor showers

 The June Bootids, also known as the Iota Draconids, is a meteor shower associated with the comet 7P/Pons–Winnecke, first recognized on May 27, 1916, by William F. Denning.
 The shower, with its slow meteors, was not observed prior to 1916 because Earth did not cross the comet's dust trail until Jupiter perturbed Pons–Winnecke's orbit, causing it to come within 0.03 AU of Earth's orbit the first year the June Bootids were observed.

 In 1982, E. A. Reznikov discovered that the 1916 outburst was caused by material released from the comet in 1819.
 Another outburst of the June Bootids was not observed until 1998, because Comet Pons–Winnecke's orbit was not in a favorable position.
 However, on June 27, 1998, an outburst of meteors radiating from Boötes, later confirmed to be associated with Pons-Winnecke, was observed.
 They were incredibly long-lived, with trails of the brightest meteors lasting several seconds at times.
 Many fireballs, green-hued trails, and even some meteors that cast shadows were observed throughout the outburst, which had a maximum zenithal hourly rate of 200–300 meteors per hour.

 Two Russian astronomers determined in 2002 that material ejected from the comet in 1825 was responsible for the 1998 outburst.
 Ejecta from the comet dating to 1819, 1825 and 1830 was predicted to enter Earth's atmosphere on June 23, 2004.
 The predictions of a shower less spectacular than the 1998 showing were borne out in a display that had a maximum zenithal hourly rate of 16–20 meteors per hour that night.
 The June Bootids are not expected to have another outburst in the next 50 years.

-Typically, only 1–2 dim, very slow meteors are visible per hour; the average June Bootid has a magnitude of 5.0.
+Typically, only one to two dim, very slow meteors are visible per hour; the average June Bootid has a magnitude of 5.0.
 It is related to the Alpha Draconids and the Bootids-Draconids.
 The shower lasts from June 27 to July 5, with a peak on the night of June 28.
 The June Bootids are classified as a class III shower (variable), and has an average entry velocity of 18 kilometers per second.
 Its radiant is located 7 degrees north of Beta Boötis.